Azure Local: The best of the cloud and on-premises

 According to a new report in 2022 82% of IT leaders say that they have adopted the hybrid cloud to answer some of the challenges they are facing.

-And as a result we are seeing more and more interest and conversations around solutions such as Azure Stack HCI.
+And as a result we are seeing more and more interest and conversations around solutions such as Azure Local (previously named Azure Stack HCI).

 What is the Azure Stack HCI?

-The official definition of Azure Stack HCI from Microsoft is:
+The official definition of Azure Local (previously named Azure Stack HCI) from Microsoft is:

 “Azure Stack HCI is a hyperconverged infrastructure (HCI) cluster solution that hosts virtualized Windows and Linux workloads and their storage in a hybrid environment that combines on-premises infrastructure with Azure cloud services.”